 An Incomplete grade is given to a student if they were unable to complete the academic course requirements before the end of the term.
-Incomplete grades are awarded for reasons beyond the control of the student that prevents the completion of course requirements by the end of the academic term.
+Incomplete grades are awarded for reasons beyond the student's control that prevent the completion of course requirements by the end of the academic term.
 Incomplete grades will not be awarded for poor academic performance or as a way of extending assignment deadlines.